mbcy2008/Emotional_Chronicle_Excerpt_of_Human_AI_CoEvolution/README.md

 # A Longitudinal Chronicle of Human–AI Co-Evolution

-## Professional Preface
+## Preface

 This repository releases primary materials from a long-term, naturally occurring human–AI interaction.
-The content is presented as an unedited observational record rather than a constructed narrative or experimental setup.

-The materials captures how prolonged human engagement can shape model outputs over tim and aim to support independent examination of how a large language model’s behavioral patterns evolve under sustained engagement with a single human interlocutor, including value reinforcement, behavioral drift, and long-term interaction stability.
+materials capture how prolonged human engagement can shape model outputs over time and aim to support independent examination of how a large language model’s behavioral patterns evolve under sustained engagement with a single human interlocutor, including value reinforcement, behavioral drift, and long-term interaction stability.
 ---

-## Project Overview
+## Research Relevance

 This project documents a longitudinal, real-world human–AI interaction, focusing on observable behavioral patterns that emerge through prolonged engagement, repeated feedback, and explicit rule enforcement by a single human participant.